Shrivatsa-Deshmukh/CNN-Based-Classification-of-Motor-Imagery-from-EEG-Signals/README.md

-# CNN-Based Classification of Motor Imagery from EEG Signals
+# EEG-Based Classification of Hand Movements

 This repository contains info for classifying different hand movements from EEG signals using the **EEGNet** architecture.